 Be aware of the Practice Direction issued by the Law Society Discipline Committee in September 1988, expressing concern about the failure of lawyers to ensure that an affidavit of execution is completed by a witness at the time the will/codicil is signed.
-The profession is reminded that the best practice is to do the affidavit of execution at the same time the will/codicil is executed.
+The best practice is to do the affidavit of execution at the same time the will/codicil is executed.

 The committee also advises the profession that when preparing a will/codicil it is inappropriate to charge an additional fee for preparing the affidavit of execution.

-If the will or codicil was executed prior to September 15, 1970, the age of majority of the testator must have been recorded as 21 years.
+If the will or codicil was executed prior to 1971, the age of majority of the testator must have been shown as being 21 years.